-The boat tries to visit an inhabitated island during your trip, where you may want to purchase a few souvenirs.
+Please Note - Local payments for drinks, equipment, etc on MY Sheena will need to be made in cash (USD).
+The crew aims to arrange a visit to an inhabited island during your trip, where you may want to purchase a few souvenirs.

 Diving in the Maldives is influenced by the seasons.
 The quality of individual dive sites and marine parks is determined by the ebb and flow of seasonal currents, which in turn affects both the underwater visibility and the marine life.
 Liveaboards follow these seasonal variations, taking divers to the best sites for the time of the year.

 Regaldive operate a range of liveaboards throughout the Maldives.
 These include classic itineraries following established routes out of Male to new itineraries in remote atolls where the dive sites have only recently been established.
 Maldivian Liveaboards are supported by a ‘dive dhoni’ where all dives are conducted from.
 The dhoni carries all cylinders, equipment and compressors.

 The last two years has seen access to some remote atolls in the Maldives improve dramatically.
 Regaldive feature liveaboards that cover these exciting new atolls, ranging from Haa-Alifu in the far north, to Huvadhoo in the far south.
 These atolls represent the new ‘frontiers’ of diving in the Maldives and lie well beyond traditional tourist maps.

 Far North Haa Alifu Atoll